Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 After you have configured the entire definition, you can preview the message that will be sent to the business partner.
 You can use this function to send it to your business partner and let him &frasl; her check, whether the message is correct.

 #### Prerequisites
+- At least one connection has been created, see [Create connection](../Integration/01_ManageConnections.md#create-connection).
 - At least one definition setting has been created, see [Create basic definition settings](#create-basic-definition-settings).
 - You have defined the file settings for this definition, see [Specify header file settings](./02_ManageHeaderFileSett.md#specify-header-file-settings) and [Specify line item file settings](./03_ManageLineItemsFileStt.md#specify-line-item-file-settings).
 - You have defined the data sources for this definition, see [Create data source](./04_ManageDataSources.md#create-data-source).